zenzay/esphome-power-meter/README.md

 * If this was to have any proper value, it should probably be in the form of a ESPHome Custom Component.
 * This hasn't been tested extensively and I take absolutely no responsibility for any suprisingly large electricity bills.

-#### Notes on the latest (last?) update

-It was a big'un!

-I realised (duh) that the process_power script will be called on each pulse of the pulse meter.
-So I have replaced a lot of the calculations with a simple ``` cost = 1 / pulse_rate * khw_price ``` calculation that should suffice.

-It turns out the pulse_meter total: triggers on_value events twice _before_ the pulse_meter state is even valid.
-The first one is understandable but the fact that the pulse_meter state updates after the pulse_meter total, means that we have to wait for the third pulse before calculating Cost Now.

-Also, ESPHome was complaining that I was spending too much time in the Interval: and so I have had to forego manually updating the sensors.
-This means that the sensors is now updating using their own leisurely time intervals and not as before when something actually happened.
-For example: The Reset Totals Button now seems to not work - it does, but it wont show until next sensor update.
-It was mainly the Interval: and the pulse_meter components that ESPHome kept complaing about.
-30ms-40ms is the max apparently.
-As a consequence a lot of the code, which was meant for updating sensors, is redundant now and have been removed or disabled.

-I was also thinking that I could do without using the sensors of the pulse_meter, but I had to turn around and fully embrace them.
-It was starting to get silly with the hoops I had to jump through to cover all situations (especially pulse timeouts).

 ## Device Sensors and Configuration ##
 ![Sensors](./assets/images/power_meter_sensors.png)